 If you’re out of meal recipes to cook and you want to make a phenomenal fried chicken to impress the whole family, our copycat Culver’s fried chicken recipe is perfect for you.
 We’re aiming for the fried chicken that everyone loves— crispy on the outside and silky and tender on the inside.
 Let’s not forget to add spices to make the flavor of our fried chicken stand out.
 What’s the secret to our Copycat Culver’s Fried Chicken Basket Recipe?
 Buttermilk.
 We marinate our chicken in buttermilk to maintain its moisture and make them naturally tender.
 Try it yourself and you’ll never make fried chicken the same way again.
 Check out this Copycat Applebee’s Sweet Mashed Potatoes Recipe and Sicilian Strawberry Slaw Recipe for the perfect sides.

-Put the chicken in a large dish.
-Pour the buttermilk on top and cover.
-Refrigerate for 1 hour and drain the chicken.
+Put the chicken in a large dish then pour the buttermilk on top and cover.
+Refrigerate for 1 hour and set aside.

-Combine the flour, salt, pepper, and cayenne in a plastic bag.
+Combine the flour, salt, pepper, and cayenne in a mixing bowl.

-Heat oil in a cast iron skillet over medium high.
+Heat the oil in a deep skillet over medium-high.

-Coat the chicken pieces in the flour mixture until fully coated.
+Allow the excess buttermilk to drip from the chicken & dredge in the flour mixture until fully coated.

-Drain them on paper towels and your knockout fried chicken is ready to be served.
+Drain them on paper towels and transfer them to a roasting tray.

 Where do I soak chicken in before frying them?